neuromodulation/perceive/README.md

 ## OUTPUT

-The script generates BIDS inspired subject and session folders with the ieeg format specifier.
-All time series data are being exported as FieldTrip .mat files, as these require no additional dependencies for creation. require dependencies, you can reformat with FieldTrip and SPM to MNE python and other formats (e.g. using fieldtrip2fiff([fullname '.fif'],data))
+The script generates BIDS bids.neuroimaging.io/ inspired subject and session folders with the ieeg format specifier.
+All time series data are being exported as FieldTrip '.mat' files, as these require no additional dependencies for creation.
+You can reformat with FieldTrip and SPM to MNE python and other formats (e.g. using fieldtrip2fiff([fullname '.fif'],data))

-## Recoding type output naming
+# Recording type output naming
 Each of the FieldTrip data files correspond to a specific aspect of the Recording session:
 LMTD = LFP Montage Time Domain - BrainSenseSurvey
 IS = Indefinite Streaming - BrainSenseStreaming